Khair9/Year-2-CompSci-Notes/README.md

 - [x] compile list of topics in p2t to revise
 - [ ] email about physics time table (3pm)
 - [ ] make sure you cancel wifi and energy
+- [ ] revise p2t topics that need addressing
+- [ ] do the same for algs and data
+- [ ] then do p2t test